tirthajyoti/tirthajyoti/README.md

 ### Contribution to the technical community

-Currently, in the organizing committe of [ValleyML AI Expo 2021](https://www.valleyml.ai/).
+Currently, in the organizing committee of [ValleyML AI Expo 2021](https://www.valleyml.ai/).

 I served on the Technical Content Committee for the [Open Data Science Conference (ODSC) West, 2020](https://odsc.com/california/).